Research

 Do Lenders Price SMEs' Pollution?

-ABSTRACT: This paper examines whether lenders incorporate the environmental performance of private small and medium-sized enterprises (SMEs) into debt pricing.
-Using non-public Danish data on industrial waste to quantify a significant component of SMEs' pollution, I show that SMEs with less waste pollution have a lower cost of debt.
-This effect remains robust when using changes in SMEs’ access to waste treatment facilities as an instrumental variable.
-Moreover, lenders price SMEs’ pollution higher when providing new debt, consistent with lenders' offering of green financing products and the role of lenders in managing and intermediating environmental risks.
-Overall, these findings suggest that lenders can obtain meaningful information about SMEs' environmental performance without publicly available environmental disclosures and databases.
+Link hereABSTRACT: This paper examines whether lenders incorporate the environmental performance of private small and medium-sized enterprises (SMEs) into debt pricing.
+Using private information on corporate waste to quantify a significant component of Danish SMEs' pollution, I show that SMEs with less waste pollution have a lower cost of debt.
+This effect is higher when lenders provide new debt, consistent with their offering of green financing products and role in managing and intermediating environmental risks.
+These findings suggest lenders can obtain meaningful information about SMEs' environmental performance without publicly available environmental disclosures and databases.

 Publication